 3.3 Federal Membership Committee.
 The nineteenth meeting of Council set up a standing Federal Membership Committee the Chairman of which will have the option of referring them to the full Membership Committee for consideration.
 The Subsequent treatment of Applications endorsed by the Chairman of the Membership Committee substantially method as compared with that required by the previous procedure.
-Council has appointed Mr. P. Dubour Chairman of the Camite, and the Chair Council and Dubour Chairman of the Council has appointed Mr. P.
+Council has appointed Mr. P. Dubour Chairman of the Camittee.